akashnaokar/cv_challenge/README.md

 # Whats about?
-The challenge aims to get you close to a interesting cv task: Object detection and classification.
+The challenge aims to get you close to an interesting cv task: Object detection and classification.
 <h3>Note: All code is to be implemented in jupyter notebook file(s) and should contain comments and print-outs to ensure a reviewer is able to understand what you did and why.</h3>

 ## Dataset